 Jonathan specialises in property disputes.

-He has been recognised as a Leading Junior for Property Litigation for several years.
-The most recent edition of the Legal 500 (2016) describes him as "A first-choice junior" and states "clients warm to him as he is practical and approachable."
+He has been recognised as a Leading Junior for Property Litigation for several years and has been described in the legal directories as "A first-choice junior".

 Jonathan is particularly experienced on matters relating to mixed-use developments.
 He regularly advises land owners, developers, institutional lenders and indemnity providers on matters such as easements; restrictive covenants; tenants' rights of first refusal; development agreements; overage; commercial lease interpretation; the Electronics Communications Code; collective enfranchisement; variation of leases and service charges.